 The word Tikki in Indian cooking refers to a patty or cutlet, or a croquette, that can be had as an appetizer or used as filling for your burgers, wraps or salads!
 This quick and easy recipe for Salmon Cakes or Salmon Tikki is my healthy spin on this versatile dish, which can be had as an appetizer, entrée or a side.

 I flavor wild salmon with warm Indian spices, and zest and juice of lime, and pair with carrots, corn and spinach, giving this patty a hint of sweetness.
-These patties are not only easy and delicious to make, they are super healthy and nutritious as well.
-You can customize this recipe with your choice of spices and vegetables.
+These salmon patties are not only easy and delicious to make, they are super healthy and nutritious as well.
+You can customize this salmon recipe with your choice of spices and vegetables.

 Masking the Fishiness of Salmon